-Ten Steps to Conquer One of Man's Greatest Giants-ANGER!
+Ten Steps to Overcome One of Man's Greatest Giants-ANGER!
 Parts 1-7

 Suggestion read parts 1-7 a little each day, like eating a small lunch or snack.
 Allow this information to sink in with the application.
 (James 1:22)